chocoteam/choco-solver/docs/source/3_solving.rst

 9. number of failures that occurred
 10. number of restarts operated
 11. maximum depth reached in the binary tree search
-12. number of *fine* propagations
-13. number of *coarse* propagations
-14. estimation of the memory used
+12. estimation of the memory used
-15. number of variables in the model
+13. number of variables in the model
-16. number of constraints in the model
+14. number of constraints in the model

 If the resolution process reached a limit before ending *naturally*, the title of the message is set to :